Meet Our Team

-JASON SPEIRS born and raised Rochester, has returned after 12 years in NYC developing his tennis professional career at the popular 12 court indoor facility, Roosevelt Island Racquet Club.
+Born and raised in Rochester, has returned home after 12 years in NYC developing his tennis professional career at the popular 12 court indoor facility, Roosevelt Island Racquet Club.
 He was the Director of Tennis at Roosevelt Island Racquet Club since 2009, and Adult Program Director for the four years prior.
-After 12 years of developing the Adult program, Junior Program, and all levels in between, he's really excited to be home and continue the legacy of the Dave Strebel Tennis Academy, of which he grew up in.
-Returning to Harley, of which he is alumni, class of ’99, means the legacy of his mentor, Dave Strebel will continue on.
+After 12 years of developing the Adult program, Junior Program, and all levels in between, he's really excited to return home, and continue the legacy of Dave Strebel Tennis Academy, of which he grew up in, and at the prestigious Harley School, of which he is alumni, class of ’99.
 Jason became a doubles player at the national level while studying at Assumption College, where he held a ranking of 24 for Division II, and #3 in the Northeast Region.
-Off the court, He is highly involved in the USPTA teaching organization as the President for the USPTA Eastern division and often presents at conferences throughout the region.
-In 2015, he won the prestigious USPTA Pro of the Year.
-In addition to volunteering for the USPTA, Jason also volunteers with the USTA, having served on the USTA Junior Competition Board and Adult Competition Board, and served on the USTA Metropolitan Board for four years.
-Now he serves on the USTA Western Board and he recently won the 2018 USTA Clinician of the Year and 2021 USTA Eastern Member Organization of Year.
-Giving back to the community is a big part of Jason’s life, which is why he volunteers for the USPTA, USTA, and his own charity foundation, Tennis Saves.
-You can email Jason directly at jspeirs@empiretennisacademy.com any time to say hi, or ask any questions.
+Off the court, giving back to the community is a big part of Jason’s life, which is why he volunteers for the USTA and RSPA (formerly USPTA), and his own charity foundation, Tennis Saves.
+He served as a Past President for the RSPA Eastern division, and often presents at conferences throughout the region.
+In 2015, he won the prestigious RSPA Pro of the Year.
+Jason served on the USTA Junior Competition Board, Adult Competition Board, and the USTA Metropolitan Board for four years.
+Since returning home in 2016, he serves on the USTA Eastern Western Board.
+Most recently won the 2024 USTA 10 & Under Program of the Year in addition to the 2021 USTA Eastern Member Organization of Year, and 2018 USTA Clinician of the Year.

 Published Articles: